SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/admin/create-extra-table.md

 # Add extra table

-You can create extra tables in SuperOffice to register different types of data.
-After you create the table and [create extra fields][1] in it, you can open the table to add content to it.
+You can create extra database tables to register different types of data in SuperOffice.
+After you create the table and [add extra fields][1] to it, you can open the table to add content.

 ## Steps